Mugison: 2005–present

-2007 saw the release of Mugiboogie, his third studio album in October.
-Mugison wanted the album to sound timeless, so that one could not identify when it was recorded, the album comprises many different rock influenced styles including heavy, light and George Harrison-esq sounds.
-The idea was for it to sound like a 'Best Of' album.
-Following the release of Mugiboogie in Europe on his own label and Ipecac Records in North America, a booking agent from William Morris approached him to represent his touring interests in North America.
-Mugiboogie sold over 10,000 records in Iceland alone, with no radio support.
+In 2007, he released his third studio album Mugiboogie.
+Mugison wanted the album to sound timeless.
+The idea was for it to sound similar to a 'Best Of' compilation.
+The album leans more into rock influences than Mugison’s previous electronic work, drawing inspiration from George Harrison.
+Following the release of Mugiboogie in Europe on his own label and Ipecac Records in North America, booking agent William Morris approached him to represent his touring interests in North America.
+Mugiboogie sold over 10,000 records in Iceland without radio support.

-Gig highlights in 2008 supporting his third studio album include:
+Gig highlights in 2008 promoting his third studio album include: